BryanJacobs/FIDO2Applet/docs/FAQ.md

 reasonably efficient in execution on in-order processors with very limited stacks.

+A perfect example of this is the BufferManager class.
+It looks like a mess, but it makes it possible to use both sides of the APDU buffer as transient memory, avoiding flash wear on very memory-constrained devices.

 ## Why is the smartcard giving me OPERATION_DENIED when I try to create a resident key?

 You haven't set a PIN.
 You can turn off this feature in the code, or you can